How to Structure an Essay for Academic Success | Guide

 Problems-methods-solutions structure

-This type of essay structure is often employed in academic or analytical essays where the objective is to identify problems and provide solutions.
-This format allows for a systematic and logical approach to problem-solving:
+This essay structure is often used in academic or analytical writing when you need to identify problems and suggest solutions.
+It gives you a clear and logical way to solve problems:

 • You outline the problems related to your subject matter;